-To start the official Docker container you will have to decide on an authentication method.
-Otherwise the container won't start.
+To start the official Docker container you will have to decide on an authentication method, otherwise the container will not start.

 Provide one of the arguments to Docker as an environment variable.
 There are three options:

 1. ARANGO_NO_AUTH=1

 Disable authentication completely.
 Useful for local testing or for operating in a trusted network (without a public interface).